NeilW/systems-dining/README.md

 from their project file, and set a time in the future when they will become hungry.

 Once a philosopher reaches the hungry target, they check if they have both forks.
-If not they email the relevant dining neighbour(s) asking for the shared fork.
+If not they email the relevant dining neighbour(s) a 'fork request' asking for the shared fork.

 A sendmail '.forward' file runs a mail processor for each email received.